 One approach that some people take in order to eat healthier is going vegetarian or vegan.
 Diets rich in plant foods, such as grains, beans, fruits and vegetables, reduce the risk of many chronic diseases.
 Animal products, especially fatty cuts of meat and full-fat dairy products, are linked to clogged arteries, heart disease, stroke and certain cancers, according to the Center for Science in the Public Interest.

 But before we get too ahead of ourselves, let’s discuss the two different philosophies.

 The defining line is pretty clear, yet can be confused by food companies.
 Both vegetarians and vegans do not eat any animal flesh: no chicken, pig, cow, seafood or any other animal.
 However, in addition to rejecting animal meat, vegans also choose not to eat eggs, dairy or any other product derived from an animal.
 The majority of vegetarians generally do eat eggs and dairy products like milk and butter, though some also choose not to.
-Vegans also do not use commodities that have been tested on animals, like makeup and skin creams.
+Vegans also do not use any products that have been tested on animals, like makeup and skin creams.
 They also avoid use of goods made from animal skins such as leather belts and shoes.
 Vegetarians tend to be a bit more lenient when it comes to using products derived from animals, but of course preferences vary from person to person.
 For example: You might meet a vegetarian who doesn’t eat meat or dairy but eats eggs, or a vegetarian who doesn’t eat meat or eggs but still wears leather.

 Fruits, vegetables, grains, and nuts are staples of both the vegan and vegetarian diets.
 Many who take on these diets also introduce tofu as a replacement for meat-based products.